jazhao12/My-Semester-Projects/README.md

 **Key Features**:
 - Users can add, subtract, multiply, and divide two numbers.
 - Users can take the square root of a number.

+### Project 3: Number Guessing Game
+**Summary**: This program generates a random number that the user attempts to guess.
+**Key Features**:
+- There is an easy, medium, and hard difficulty.
+- Each difficulty rewards a different amount of points.
+- The user can play again.